LeetLLM

 Not all weights are equally dangerous to quantize

-Imagine renovating a building and needing to remove material wherever possible.
-Most walls can be thinned or moved with little impact.
-A few are load-bearing.
+The building-renovation analogy is useful here: most walls can be thinned or moved with little impact, but a few are load-bearing.
 Disturb those and the whole structure becomes unstable.
 AWQ tries to identify the "load-bearing" weight channels.

 awq-salient-channel-proxy.py